-It’s been nearly ten years since we first welcomed Peaky Blinders to our screens, and fans are gearing up for an action-packed finale to the BAFTA Award-winning series.
+It’s been nearly ten years since we first welcomed Peaky Blinders to our screens, and earlier this year fans watched the action-packed finale to the BAFTA Award-winning series.
 We sat down with one of its stars, Natasha O’Keeffe, to find out what audiences can expect from Birmingham’s most notorious gang as it takes its first steps into a new decade.

 Natasha O’Keeffe on the Final Season of Peaky Blinders